summea/chortle/README.md

 ### Learning About Human (DT_X_VB check)
-The *DT_X_VB* is used to test if Chortle can find the correct object when a determiner is being used near the beginning of a phrase.
-For example, the initial question given by bot could be in a pattern like: O-V-S. So the human response may be given in a similar O-V-S pattern... and if so, Chortle needs to be able to understand what the human is using for the subject and object of the overall phrase.
+The *DT_X_VB check* is used to test if Chortle can find the correct object when a determiner is being used near the beginning of a phrase.
+For example, the initial question given by bot could be in a pattern such as: O-V-S (object-verb-subject).
+So the human response may be given in a similar O-V-S pattern... and if so, Chortle needs to be able to understand what the human is using for the subject and object of the overall phrase.

     bot    > What is the way to go? (multiple verb test) human  > that way is the way